utilitywarehouse/ingress53/README.md

 # Usage

-ingress53 is slightly opinionated in that it assumes there are two kinds of ingress endpoints: public and private.
-A kubernetes selector is used to select public ingresses, while all others default to being private.
+A kubernetes selector is used to specify the target (entry point of the cluster).

 You will need to create a dns record that points to your ingress endpoint[s].
 We will use this to CNAME all ingress resource entries to that "target".